LukasCollishawM/hard-edging/README.md

 - How did we end up paying rent on our own bytes, every month, forever?
 - At what point did “edge” stop meaning *near the user* and start meaning “near a shareholder presentation”?

+In more grandiloquent* terms, Hard‑Edging is an experiment in egress-driven development (EDD)* and bandwidth asceticism*.
+It assumes at least one person in your organisation is sufficiently perspicacious* to notice where the money is actually leaking.

 Hard‑Edging exists to:

 - Reduce backend egress to the absolute minimum that reality, compliance, and common sense demand
 - Push computation to the “real edge”: the client, the tab, the forgotten browser window
 - Treat your users’ browsers as a cooperatively over‑provisioned cluster, not as consumers of a “content delivery experience”
 - Give you a framework that is simultaneously **useful**, **ridiculous**, and **uncomfortably honest** about where the bandwidth is really coming from
+- Provide just enough browser‑cooperative edge consensus* that you can say “distributed system” in meetings without blushing

+For the historically inclined, the precise sequence of commits that led here has been tastefully blurred into meshocratic deployment* and squashed historiography*.
+This is for your protection and ours.

-It’s a little absurd, but so is shipping 300 KB of JavaScript to re‑render static text.
+It is a little absurd, but so is shipping 300 KB of JavaScript to re‑render static text.
 At least this absurdity buys you something: fewer bytes leaving your infrastructure, more visible peer‑to‑peer flows, and more interesting conversations in your post‑mortems and procurement meetings.

 ## Getting Started